What is the Future of UK Solar?

 At the end of September 2018 overall UK solar PV capacity stood at 12,953 MW across 963,764 installations, with just 20% coming from small scale (domestic) 0 to 4 kW installations.

 When the FiT tariff was reduced significantly at the start of 2016 it removed a big financial incentive for homeowners; installation numbers began to fall and many solar installation companies stopped trading.
 Then, on 19th July 2018, the Department of Business, Energy and Industrial Strategy (BEIS) announced that the FiT scheme would be closing to new applications sooner than planned.

 When the FiT was first introduced in 2010, the government estimated that there would be 750,000 solar PV installations eligible for the scheme by 2020.
 In reality, the scheme combined with the drop in prices were much more effective than that, and 730,000 installations had taken place by 2015.
 In addition the scheme has been hit by unforeseen funding cuts of around 65%.
 There are currently no plans to replace the scheme.

 When's the Latest You Can Qualify for the FiT?

 If you're looking to install solar PV panels before the Feed-in Tariff (FiT) scheme comes to an end on March 31st and receive payments for the next 20 years, there's no time to waste.

-Solar panels need to be installed on your home by an MCS accredited installer before the application process can begin.
-You’ll need to book in the installation working around the installer’s diary which will only become busier as we approach the deadline.
-The installation shouldn’t take more than 1-3 days, but it’s often more difficult for solar panel installations to take place in winter which could cause additional delays.
+Solar panels need to be installed on your home by an MCS certified (or equivalent) installer before the application process can begin.
+You'll need to book in the installation working around the installer's diary which will only become busier as we approach the deadline.
+The installation shouldn't take more than 1-3 days, but it's often more difficult for solar panel installations to take place in winter which could cause additional delays.